 Proposal 3.
 RACH-less HO with same TA with security change for served UEs can be confirmed to be supported for mIAB DU migration.
 UL grant and HO completion follows NR NTN approach.

 Proposal 4.
-Beam operation in RACH-less HO for mIAB can be discussed upon RAN1 reply LS to NR NTN LS.
+Beam operation (explicit, implicit or other approaches) in RACH-less HO for mIAB can be discussed upon RAN1 reply LS to NR NTN LS.

 CHO event T1